regolith-linux/regolith-desktop-website/content/posts/localization.md

 content/docs/using-regolith/first-launch.ja.md
 ```

 There is some additional Hugo configuration before the translation will be available, but we can take care of that.
-Feel free to open an issue or reach out on slack with any questions, and thanks in advance!
+Feel free to open an issue or reach out on [GitHub Discussions](https://github.com/orgs/regolith-linux/discussions) with any questions, and thanks in advance!

 ## Translation Workflow